 $$ |\overline{z}|=|z| $$

-The multiplication of a complex number $ z = a + ib $ and its conjugate $ \overline{z} = a-ib $ gives: $$ z \ times \overline{z} = a ^ 2 + b ^ 2 $$
+The multiplication of a complex number $ z = a + ib $ and its conjugate $ \overline{z} = a-ib $ gives: $$ z \times \overline{z} = a^2+b^2 $$

 This number is a real number (no imaginary part $ i $) and strictly positive (addition of 2 squares values necessarily positive)

-The conjugate of $ i $ is $ -i $
+The conjugate of the number $ i $ is the number $ -i $

 The conjugate $ \overline{a} $ of a real number $ a $ is the number $ a $ itself: $ a=a+0i=a-0i=\overline{a} $